cmk1988/FileContentSearcher/README.md

 <br>

-The FileContentSearcher-class uses the other three classes to find all files (FileFinder), to check them if they contain the character sqquence (FileAnalyser) and to output the progress (WindowsConsoleOutput).
+The FileContentSearcher-class uses the other three classes to find all files (FileFinder), to check them if they contain the character sequence (FileAnalyser) and to output the progress (WindowsConsoleOutput).

 <br>